gek169/Simple_ISA/README.md

 The included makefiles and shell script show how to use the emulator and the assembler

-The emulator and assembler are confirmed to compile with Tiny C, Clang, and GCC on Linux and the included programs work as intended.
+The emulator and assembler are confirmed to compile *and run correctly* on linux with GCC, clang, and tinyc.

+The emulator itself has been confirmed to *compile* using compiler explorer on...

+* Intel Cilk Compiler

+* GCC arm and Clang on virtually every platform.

+* MSVC

+* a myriad of unusual and strange compilers

 The emulator itself is C89 compliant, but the assembler uses C99 due to it using "unsigned long long".